Takamoto

 About Takamoto Katsuta

-Rallying runs in Katsuta’s blood - his father, Norihiko, was an eight-time Japanese Rally Champion and competed in WRC2 with both Rally2 and Group N machinery.
-However, unlike many of his peers, Katsuta’s motorsport journey began on circuits rather than gravel roads.
-A successful karting career led him to Formula Challenge Japan, where he won the title the following season before finishing runner-up in Japanese Formula 3 in 2013.
+Takamoto Katsuta is Japan’s leading WRC contender, carrying the hopes of Toyota Gazoo Racing and his nation.
+Rallying runs in his blood — his father, Norihiko, was an eight-time Japanese Rally Champion.
+However, unlike many of his peers, Katsuta’s motorsport journey began on circuits.
+A successful karting career led him to the Japanese Formula 3 title trail before he made the bold switch to rallying in 2014.